|

 The Place du Molard Square

-The Place du Molard is a square in the old town.
+If you’re walking from the Jardin Anglais to the Cathedral you can go via the Place du Molard.
 Surrounded by picturesque medieval buildings, cafes, and bars, it’s a popular gathering place for locals and tourists.

-In the centre of the square is a pretty fountain, and there is also a 16th-century tower here that you can go into.
+In the centre of the square is a pretty fountain, as well as a 16th-century tower that you can go into.

 The square is near Geneva’s main shopping streets, so is also a place to head to if you want to buy something on your day out.